-In James 2:14-26, James goes into his most controversial statement – faith without works is dead – the Fruits of Faith are missing.
+Today we cover James 2:14-26, where he goes into his most controversial statement – faith without works is dead – the Fruits of Faith are missing.
 This statement is what inflamed Luther against James’ letter and is what has confounded many Christians who have been taught that salvation is by faith alone.
 At first glance, one might think that James is saying that salvation is attained by works.
 In Chapter 1 he already affirmed that salvation comes through faith in Christ alone.
 He is asking if something that is dead can then produce new life in Christ.

 Deeds and FruitShow me your faith without deeds, and I will show you my faith by my deeds (fruits of faith).
 You believe that there is one God.
 Good!
 Even the demons believe that – and shudder.
 James 2:18b-19 Click To Tweet

 You foolish person, do you want evidence that faith without deeds is useless?
 Was not our father Abraham considered righteous for what he did when he offered his son Isaac on the altar?
 You see that his faith and his actions (fruits of faith) were working together, and his faith was made complete by what he did (fruits of faith).
 And the scripture was fulfilled that says, ‘Abraham believed God, and it was credited to him as righteousness, and he was called God’s friend.’You see that a person is considered righteous by what they do (fruits of faith) and not by faith alone.